joSanchez28/project-echo-chamber.github.io/README.md

    "link_id":"t3_2qyhmp"
 }

-Specifically, we plan to use author, body, controversiality, created_utc, gilded, post_id, link_id, parent_id, score, and subreddit_id.
 It is worth noting that this structure we just showed is not rigid.
 The example is from January 2015 but others include other fields.
 The relevant fields for use are consistent through the sample.
 This is the [current structure](https://github.com/reddit-archive/reddit/wiki/JSON).

-Some speedbumps we might find are dead subreddits and known bots posting useless comments, we might have to work a bit if we want to clean the dataset perfectly but it looks mostly solid.
-The good thing about reddit is that there's probably about a thousand good resources we can find online for such a task.

-Size-wise we might also encounter some roadblocks since this is a pretty big dataset.
-If we find that it's too much to handle we might resort to shrinking substantially, which thanks to the good structure can be done easily.
+Size-wise we might encounter some roadblocks since this is a pretty big dataset.
+If we find that it's too much to handle we might resort to shrinking substantially, which thanks to the structured nature of the website can be done easily.

 ## Internal milestones up until project milestone 1
 - Decide on the dataset we want to use and a topic